smrising/guestbook/README.md

 appengine-skeleton
 =============================

-This is a generated application from the appengine-skeleton archetyp abc
+This is a generated application from the appengine-skeleton archety abc